AndrewHenderson/backbone.chain-router/README.md

 Currently, Backbone's Router does not allow for a route to execute more than one callback.

-This library now let's our router do that.
+This library now let's it do that.

 #### Example Usage